JCORP0074/World-Companies-Finances-PowerBi/README.md

 ## 📈 Project Scope:
 This dataset spans August 2024 – August 2025 and represents publicly available company data (for educational and portfolio use only).

+### Please see the files on this repository for the code and the PowerBI link for the visualization.